 Penalty: a fine of $1 000.

-66. Investigators to produce certificate of appointment on demand
+66. Certificate of authority to be produced on demand

 An investigator must produce the document provided under section 65 when demanded by a person in respect of whom the investigator performs, has performed, or is proposing to perform any function under this Act or another Act.